 Here are our 20 pro tips to create an awesome graphic design portfolio website for yourself:

 Have a Clear Purpose

 Start with deciding on the purpose of your portfolio.
 If you are looking for a job, focus on the work you want to do more of and showcase similar projects upfront.
-Polish your resume and clearly layout your skillsets and strong points so that employers can judge whether you are a good fit for their requirements.
+Polish your resume and clearly layout your skillsets and strong points along with your expertise in various design applications so that employers can judge whether you are a good fit for their requirements.
 If you are a freelancer seeking clients, showcase your successful case studies and emphasise on how you have helped clients achieve success.
 Including a few client testimonials is also useful.
 If your online graphic design portfolio is mainly to build your brand, you have a lot more freedom to showcase experiments and personal work that you have done along with commercial work.

-Olexs Studio clearly defines its purpose - to design hand scripted fonts - https://www.olexstudio.com/
+Olexs Studio clearly defines its purpose - to design hand scripted fonts - Olexstudio

 Curate your work

 At its core, creating a great graphic designer portfolio is all about presenting your best work and keeping it simple.
 Put your best designs upfront.
 Make sure that your portfolio does not exceed 20 projects (better still, a super-sharp selection of 10 projects).
 Once your final selection is ready, review it to make sure that its cohesive and represents you well.

 Pro tip- The first project that you showcase in your portfolio is the key - this would be seen by most people and be referenced in interviews or client meetings.

 While choosing your strongest projects, you also need to make sure that you are presenting the full breadth of your work.
 This can be a tight-rope walk and if it comes to choosing a project based on quality vs. range of work, choose quality.
 Remember that you are as good as the lowest quality work you put out, so make sure that your curate only your best works.

 Designer - Brandon Perez shows his diverse skills right on the home page of his portfolio website - Brandon Perez